 Where Does a Buyer Start?
 Here is our best advice (as of today) for all buyers looking to purchase a home in Eastern & Central Connecticut

 - Where are you buying?
 Are you buying in an affected town?
+There are registered claims in 47 towns.
 Map of affected towns in CT

 - Try to confirm whether or not the concrete came from JJ Mottes.
 Ask the listing agent if homeowner has any information on the concrete supplier or the builder.
 Ask for documentation.